doug-holtsinger/WirelessSensor/README.md

 14. Develop Mechanical Test fixture to hold board and measure actual orientation to compare against calculated orientation.
 15. Improve Calibration and Control GUI
 16. Look at adding support for Visual Studio Code
+17. On Server side, look at adding support for Arduino
+18. On Client side, look at adding Android support